daraperini/postdegree-client-side-architecture-final-project/README.md

 This is a Full Stack Next.js project developed using the [freeCodeCamp tutorial](https://www.freecodecamp.org/news/build-a-full-stack-application-with-nextjs/) as the final project of the Client-Side Architecture module of my postdegree Full Stack Development course.

+During the application's development I explored the main concepts of Next.js and how to structure these applications while using local APIs.
+Components were developed using server-side rendering, client-side rendering and static pages.
+The consuming of APIs was possible creating functions that utilize HTTP requests.

 To see the final result, click [here](https://postdegree-client-side-architecture-final-project.vercel.app/).

 ## Used tools: